Tips for Visiting Disney with A Child with Autism Preparations Before The Trip

 Make a Calendar to Help Countdown Your Visit

-Before traveling to WDW, I make sure to include our travel plans on his calendar complete with poorly drawn pictures of each park.
-This way Jack-Jack knows how long we will be gone and when we plan to visit each park.
+Before traveling to WDW, I include our travel plans on his calendar complete with poorly drawn pictures of each park.
+This way JJ knows how long we will be gone and when we plan to visit each park.
+Even though Hollywood Studios no longer has the Mickey Sorcerer’s Hat as the park icon, JJ still associates the park with Mickey’s Hat.

 I do buy stickers for his calendar.
 If anyone knows where I can get cute Epcot, Magic Kingdom, Animal Kingdom, and Hollywood Studios stickers, please drop me a line.